FG to invest $220m in creating job opportunities for young Nigerians

 Also, the European Union Ambassador to Nigeria, Gauthier Mignot, said the EU was looking forward to seeing the NJFP 2.0 programme integrated into Nigeria’s governance agenda to ensure its sustainability.

-Delivering the keynote address titled “Building a National Workforce for the Future,” the CEO of Sterling Bank, Abubakar Suleiman, emphasized that millions of Nigerians can perform the jobs currently being outsourced to foreign companies if they are given the right opportunities, such as those provided under the NJFP programme.
+Delivering the keynote address, titled “Building a National Workforce for the Future,” the CEO of Sterling Bank, Abubakar Suleiman, emphasised that millions of Nigerians could perform the jobs currently being outsourced to foreign companies if they were given the right opportunities, such as those provided under the NJFP programme.

-He urged relevant authorities and stakeholders not to ignore the millions of Nigerians who, without support, may never transition from graduates to gainful employment.
+He urged relevant authorities and stakeholders not to ignore the millions of Nigerians who, without support, might never transition from graduates to gainful employment.

 Disclaimer